Mobile access to Health Documents (MHD)

 The overall scope of MHD testing is affected by the infrastructure that MHD is connected to.
 For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, more tests apply.

-MHD does not mandate the functionality to be provided by the data communicated via MHD transations.
+MHD does not mandate the functionality to be provided by the data communicated via MHD transactions.
 How MHD actors use the data communicated via these transaction is out-of-scope for MHD testing, but may apply to other related Implementation Guides or IHE Profiles.

 High-level Test Scope